Gitty-Code704/Walmart-Sales-Data-Analytics-Capstone-2025/README.md

 Python (Pandas,Matplotlib, and Seaborn): Data cleaning, manipulation, and basic visualizations.

-ScalarFormatter: Used for formatting axis labels in Matplotlib visualizations.
+ScalarFormatter: Used for formatting axis labels in Matplotlib visualizations (already included).

 Tableau: To view advanced visualizations and dashboard (optional)